jacksenteh/Bag_Of_Popcorns/docs/index.md

 ```

 #### Output:
-With all the text processing and normalization done, we can check the data distribution to gain som insights on the reviews.
+With all the text cleaning and normalization done, we can check the data distribution to gain som insights on the reviews.
 The first thing we can check is the distribution of word counts on each review.
 ![word_dist](images/words_distribution.png)

 From the distribution plot above, we know the most of the reviews had around 120 words.
-This is useful for the later process when we need to pad sequence to the same length.
+This is useful for the later process when we need to decide the length of pad sequence.

-## Word Embedding
-Up until this point, we had successfully cleaned most of the reviews and managed to lemmatize words back to it's original roots.
-It is safe to said we had completed the basic of text normalization.
-Hence, we can move forward to word embedding task (e.g., converting word to vector space).
-In each reviews usually contains multiple phrases.
+Before we move on to the next step (i.e., word embedding), we can identify the phrases lies within each sentence.
+The phrases detection could help speed up the training process for the deep learning model.
 For example, "big apple is a nickname for new york".
 When a human read this sentence, they can quickly identify two phrases within the sentence, 'big apple' and 'new york'.
-But to a machine learning model, it will not be able to recognize these easily.
+But to a machine learning model, it might not be able to recognize these easily.
-Hence, we can use *Phrases* function from gensim library to identify the phrases.
+Hence, we can use *Phrases* function from gensim library to identify the phrases lies within each sentence.

 ```bash
 from gensim.models import Word2Vec, Phrases